 ATTENTION ALL GRANDPARENTING.ORG VISITORS

 We are happy to announce that Grandparenting.org (the website) has joined forces with GRAND – The Magazine for GRANDparents & Their Families.
-They will be picking up where we have left off.

 Our friends at GRAND Magazine have been serving grandparents for the past ten years with a quality website and magazine and it’s now our goal for you to access this site’s content on www.grandmagazine.com.

-Thank you for your continued interest in grandparenting.org’s mission and please know that the good folks at GRAND will strive to continue to meet your needs.
+Thank you for your continued interest in grandparenting.org’s mission and please know that the good folks at GRAND will strive to meet your needs.
 Please feel free to contact the founder and editorial director, Christine Crosby at [email protected] with any questions or submissions.

 With my best,